NannyKeeper/nannykeeper/README.md

 NannyKeeper is payroll software for families who employ a nanny, housekeeper, senior caregiver, or other household employee in the United States.
 NannyKeeper runs payroll, computes federal and state taxes, generates pay stubs and W-2s, and produces a fully filled Schedule H worksheet for your federal Form 1040 — without the $80–150/month price tag of a full-service household payroll company.

 Same calculations.
 Same accuracy.
-You handle the (very simple) submission step; NannyKeeper handles everything else.
+Submitting the forms takes about three minutes per quarter; NannyKeeper handles everything else.

 NannyKeeper Inc. is a Delaware C-Corporation, US-based.
 Founder reads every email at [hello@nannykeeper.com](mailto:hello@nannykeeper.com).